cosmos/ibc-go/docs/docs/02-apps/02-interchain-accounts/10-legacy/03-keeper-api.md

 return nil
 ```

 The `version` argument is used to support ICS-29 fee middleware for relayer incentivization of ICS-27 packets.
+The `ordering` argument allows to specify the ordering of the channel that is created; if `NONE` is passed, then the default ordering will be `UNORDERED`.
 Consumers of the `RegisterInterchainAccount` are expected to build the appropriate JSON encoded version string themselves and pass it accordingly.
 If an empty string is passed in the `version` argument, then the version will be initialized to a default value in the `OnChanOpenInit` callback of the controller's handler, so that channel handshake can proceed.

 The following code snippet illustrates how to construct an appropriate interchain accounts `Metadata` and encode it as a JSON bytestring: